 Sellers need to work hard recruiting and retaining staff and have a plan for their replacement.
 The firm may want to consider offshoring to free up capacity.
 Sellers should consider staying on to work as a production arm of the newly combined company for a year or two.
 It helps significantly with production and helps to hold the staff in place.

 Using updated technology is an excellent way to contrast your firm from others.
 Many buyers are already using technology to help with growth.
 If buyers are made aware that your firm is using this technology, they will consider it a “cultural fit.
 The days of paper files and snail mail have passed.
 While your book still has value, human capital and technology matter more for the appetite of current buyers.
 If you are on the leading edge with technology, be sure to advertise this component.
 The demand for virtual firms or ones that can be converted to virtual firms within a year or two is some of the most common requests.
 Virtual firms and virtual employment should be considered and advertised fully as a discerning feature.

-Margin is the last way to differentiate that we will mention in this blog.
-The demand for human capital has pushed wages up to over 40% of the cost of operations in a national average.
-Leasing expense is rising as are all other expenses.
+Margin is the last way to differentiate, which we will mention in this blog.
+The demand for human capital has pushed wages up to over 40% of the cost of operations on a national average.
+Leasing expense is rising, as are all other expenses.
 Sellers must keep pace with their billing.
-Reviewing profit margin and cash flow margin constantly and billing appropriately is important.
+Reviewing profit margin and cash flow margin constantly and billing appropriately is essential.
 Labor should be billed out at a 3x multiple or more to keep pace with rising costs and to maintain margins.
 If the pricing methodology accounts for these rising costs, buyers will flock to your firm’s acquisition opportunity.
 I know this is obvious but stating the obvious in marketing your firm separates you from others.

-Working with a business broker can help navigate the differentiation in the mergers and acquisitions market.
+Working with a reliable CPA and accounting practice broker can help navigate the differentiation in the mergers and acquisitions market.